Skip to Main Content

 Class Histories

 Class histories were a popular feature of the Oak Leaves for decades, starting with the first yearbook in 1904.
 Each class would complete a narrative, often in the form of a poem or letter, of the events of the academic year just completed.
 In addition to learning about the events themselves, reading through these class histories is a way to learn about how generations of students experienced them.
 Class histories are still completed today in different forms, usually for the graduating class at Class Day or for reunions in the form of newsletters or self-published books.
-More recent class histories are found in class boxes, scrapbooks and time capsules in the Meredith College Archives.
+Recent class histories are found in class boxes, scrapbooks and time capsules in the Meredith College Archives.

 Class Histories